morganthomas/winning-arguments/winning-arguments.md

 * When we need a variable that ranges over statements, i.e. a *statement variable*, I will use bolded upper case letters starting with "A": **A**, **B**, **C**, ...
 * When we need a variable that ranges over copulas, I will use a bolded lower case **v**.

-A **lexical unit** (of our presentation of first-order logic) is a word, a parenthesis, or a comma.
+A **lexical unit** (of this presentation of first-order logic) is a word, a parenthesis, or a comma.

-A **statement** (of our presentation of first-order logic) is any sequence of lexical units which can be formed according to the following rules:
+A **statement** (of this presentation of first-order logic) is any sequence of lexical units which can be formed according to the following rules:

 1. If **a** is an object term and **P** is a predicate, then (**a** is **P**) is a statement.
 3. If **a** is an object term and **v** is an [English copula](https://en.wikipedia.org/wiki/Copula_(linguistics)#English), such as a verb, then (**a** **v**) is a statement.